madswint/tingr/README.md

 4. Update *database.py* with your credentials

-5. *Run "run.sh"*, or run "flask_server.py" manually with your own python path if it isn't python3
+5. *Run "run.sh"*, or run "flask_server.py" manually with your own python path if it isn't python3.
+   NOTICE: Make sure step 4. is done corrrectly before running this, as this step also calls functions in database.py to create and populate tables.

 ## USE:

+Server is opened on http://127.0.0.1:8000/.

 Pick your starting politician.